GilTRipper/create-rn-app/README.md

 **Note:** If you skip Firebase during project creation, you can always add it later manually or re-run the generator.

+### Maps Setup (Optional)

+After Firebase setup, you'll be prompted to configure maps:

+1. **Will you be using maps?** - Choose from:
+   - `react-native-maps` - Install react-native-maps library
+   - `Cancel` - Skip maps setup

+2. **If you selected react-native-maps**, you'll be asked:
+   - **Do you want to configure Google Maps?** - Choose whether to enable Google Maps support

+3. **If you selected Google Maps**, you'll be prompted:
+   - **Enter your Google Maps API key** - Provide your API key or press Enter to skip and configure later

+The tool will automatically:
+- **When maps are not selected:**
+  - Remove `react-native-maps` and `react-native-maps-directions` from `package.json`
+  - Remove Google Maps code from `ios/Podfile`
+  - Remove Google Maps imports and initialization from `ios/{projectName}/AppDelegate.swift`
+  - Comment out Google Maps API key in `android/app/src/main/AndroidManifest.xml`

+- **When react-native-maps is selected but Google Maps is disabled:**
+  - Keep `react-native-maps` in `package.json`
+  - Remove Google Maps pod from `ios/Podfile` (uses Apple Maps on iOS)
+  - Remove Google Maps code from `AppDelegate.swift`
+  - Comment out Google Maps API key in `AndroidManifest.xml`

+- **When Google Maps is enabled:**
+  - Add Google Maps pod to `ios/Podfile`
+  - Add Google Maps import and initialization to `AppDelegate.swift`
+  - If API key is provided: Replace placeholders with your API key in both iOS and Android
+  - If API key is skipped: Leave placeholder `<GOOGLE_MAPS_API_KEY>` in `AppDelegate.swift` and comment out `AndroidManifest.xml` entry

+**Note:** On Android, Google Maps is required for react-native-maps.
+If you skip the API key, you'll need to configure it later in `android/local.properties` and uncomment the entry in `AndroidManifest.xml`.

+**Note:** If you skip maps during project creation, you can always add them later manually or re-run the generator.

 ### Splash Screen

 During project creation, you'll be prompted to provide a path to a directory containing splash screen images.
 This is optional - you can press Enter to skip and use default blank white splash screens.